My Rating - 3 out of 5 stars

 The sister of mighty Raavan, Kumbhkaran, and Vibhishan, she always felt like an outcast in her home.
 The rivalry between Raavan and Surpanakha leads to the end of the powerful Asur clan.
 Kavita Kane tried to portray Surpanakha's character so that the readers somehow sympathize with her, but I don't think anyone will be able to do that.

-Her role was crucial in Ramayan; if it weren't for her, Ram and Raavan's battle wouldn't happen, and Ram's purpose stays unfinished.
-But only a few know that his husband's death by Raavan's hand leads her to an unending revenge spree.
+Her role was crucial in Ramayan; if it weren't for her, Ram and Raavan's battle wouldn't have happened, and Ram's purpose would have stayed unfinished.
+But only a few know that their husband's death by Raavan's hand leads her to an unending revenge spree.

-After that, she decides that she will kill the Raavan by hook or crook.
-At last, she accomplishes what she wanted, but contentment was not near her.
+After that, she decides to kill the Raavan by hook or crook.
+At last, she accomplishes what she wants, but contentment is not near her.
 She blames all her misdeeds on other people her whole life, but something changed her when she met Laxman in Ayodhya, after a long time.

 In Kavita Kane's version, Surpanakha was upfront about her sexual desires.
-When she approaches Ram and Laxman in the Dandak forest, they were not ready for the circumstance where women readily attest her wishes, which leads to the brothers' amusement, then her attack towards Sita, and the abuse she received by Laxman change the course of history.
+When she approaches Ram and Laxman in the Dandak forest, they are not ready for the circumstance where women readily attest to her wishes, which leads to the brothers' amusement, then her attack towards Sita, and the abuse she receives by Laxman change the course of history.

 No comments: